gearglow/ReptiliaWithATwist/The List.md

 "...
 I did?
 Huh.
 You OK with that, Robbie?"
 She called.

 "Sure, Ellie.
-Hey, I think the runestone overloaded," He replied.
+Hey, I think the schema stone overloaded," He replied.

 Elysia squinted at the pedestal.
 "You know, I think you're right.
 There're blast marks on the pedestal, and some rock dust."